Rising Interest Rates

-The RBA released a statement after its June 7th meeting.
+The RBA released a statement after its June 7th (2022) meeting.
 For those who want more information, consult the Statement by Philip Low, Governor on the Monetary Policy Decision.
 This may help you form a personal view on the likely changes in both interest rates and inflation.

-The final summation from the statement was:
+The final summation of the statement was:

 The Board expects to take further steps in the process of normalising monetary conditions in Australia over the months ahead.
 The size and timing of future interest rate increases will be guided by the incoming data and the Board’s assessment of the outlook for inflation and the labour market.
 The Board is committed to doing what is necessary to ensure that inflation in Australia returns to target over time.

-However, predictions are that interest rates are likely to rise further, and could reach the point when the increased rates do cause financial stress for some.
+However, predictions are that interest rates are likely to rise further, and could reach the point when the increased rates cause financial stress for some.
 This graph shows the average standard variable home loan rates between 2000 and 2021.

 Current Inflation has risen to over 5% in the last 12-months.
 This graph shows the average inflation between 2000 and 2021.